teamdiva2019/netCDF-Unity/README.md

 12.28.16
 I messed around with spherical coordinates a bit and created a scene called SphereCoordsTest in netCDF-Unity/Interactive Visualization/Assets/_Scenes.
 You guys are welcome to check it out.
 It uses a Script I wrote that can be found in */Assets/Scripts. ~Naeem

+1.8.16
+Tried to fiddle around with having to read netCDF with C# but to no avail, even with all of the converted .dll's from the .jar library and through IKVM (a method to convert .jar to .dll).
+Thus, I plan to transition to using Javascript mode.
+I added a skeleon Javascript file and the .dll's I used.
+~Mughil